Usui Pass

-The Usui pass (碓氷峠, / Usui-tōge) is a mountain pass that lies between Nagano and Gunma prefecture in Japan.
+The Usui pass (碓氷峠, / Usui-tōge) is a mountain pass that lies between Nagano and Gunma Prefecture in Japan.
 It has served as one of the major transportation routes in central Japan since at least the eighth century.

 Road

 The pass on the ancient Tōsandō highway was described as early as the 8th century, in the Nihon Shoki, as Yamato Takeru went through the pass during his journey in eastern Japan.
 Later, the Nakasendō, one of the five routes of the Edo period maintained by the Tokugawa shogunate (and one of the two that connected Edo, modern-day Tokyo, to Kyoto) followed the route through the pass.

 The modern National Route 18, which goes through the pass, serves as a major link between the popular tourist spot Karuizawa and the Kantō plain (including Tokyo).
 A bypass and an expressway now make the trip faster and safer.
-The original road still exists as of 2013.
+The original road still exists, but as of 2024 had been closed for several months because of a landslip between Karuizawa and Kumadaira.
+When open, the road is popular with cyclists because few motorcars attempt its 180 hairpin bends.

 The Usui Pass is the home course of drift racer Keiichi Tsuchiya.
-It was also featured in the racing manga Initial D as the home course of the team Impact Blue where the protagonist, Takumi Fujiwara races a SilEighty driven by Mako Sato.
+It was also featured in the racing manga Initial D as the home course of the team Impact Blue where the protagonist Takumi Fujiwara races a SilEighty driven by Mako Sato.